dagger/examples/README.md

 # DEPRECATION NOTICE

-This repository is deprecated and will be removed on 1 Dec 2023.
+This repository is deprecated and will be removed on 21 Nov 2023.
 Dagger SDK examples in this repository have been migrated to the [primary Dagger repository](https://github.com/dagger/dagger) and work will continue in the new locations below:

 - [Go SDK examples](https://github.com/dagger/dagger/tree/main/examples/sdk/go)
 - [Node.js SDK examples](https://github.com/dagger/dagger/tree/main/examples/sdk/nodejs)